ag2byte/qr-attendance/README.md

 This will enable things to run in a parallel manner

-Use the following suntax for commits:
+Use the following syntax for commits:
 - [added] (if a new feature is added or a new file is added)
 - [changed] (existing code undergoes changes)